-- 1. Historical Perspectives on Economic Behavior - 1.1 Classical Economic Views of Human Nature - 1.2 The Neoclassical Model - 2.
-The Neoclassical Theory of Consumer Behavior - 2.1 Consumer Sovereignty - 2.2 The Budget Line
+- 1. Historical Perspectives on Economic Behavior

+- 2. The Neoclassical Theory of Consumer Behavior

+- 2.1 Consumer Sovereignty

+- 2.2 The Budget Line

 - 2.3 Consumer Utility

-- 3. Modern Perspectives on Consumer Behavior

-- 3.1 Behavioral Economics and Rationality
+- 3. Behavioral Economics

+- 3.1 The Role of Context in Economic Decisions

-- 3.2 The Role of Time, Emotions, and Other Influential Factors
+- 3.2 The Role of Time in Economic Decisions

+- 3.3 The Role of Emotions in Economic Decisions

+- 3.4 Selfishness and Altruism

+- 3.5 Insights from Neuroeconomics

-- 3.3 Consumer Behavior in Contextual Economics
+- 3.6 Consumer Behavior in Contextual Economics

 - 4. Consumption in Social Context

 - 4.1 Social Comparisons

 - 4.2 Advertising

 - 4.3 Private versus Public Consumption

-- 4.4 Affluenza and Voluntary Simplicity
+- 4.4 Voluntary Simplicity

 - 5. Consumption in an Environmental Context

 - 5.1 The Link Between Consumption and the Environment

 - 5.2 Green Consumerism

 - 6. Policy Inferences from our Model of Consumer Behavior

 - 6.1 Predictable Irrationality and Nudges

 - 6.2 Consumption and Public Policy